claes/homeassistant-portableservice/README.txt

 initialize-ha-machine.sh: This script continues from the previous step by setting the permissions etc to nspawn into the machine and within that context install Home Assistant.
-This script will execute the bootstrap-homeassistant.sh as root within the nspawn environment, which in turn will execute the install-homeassistance.sh script as the homeassistance user within the same nspawn environment.
+This script will execute the bootstrap-homeassistant.sh as root within the nspawn environment, which in turn will execute the install-homeassistant.sh script as the homeassistance user within the same nspawn environment.
+This will actually install Home Assistant.
 Once the these scripts have finished, there is a Home Assistant installation within the systemd machine.
 The initialyze-ha-machine.sh script the finished by installing a portable service .service-file on the host machine, and starts it.